snovvcrash/mini-shell/README.md

 # mini-shell

-Simplified assembly implementation of linux shell based on *fork-exec-wait* concept.
+Simplified GAS assembly implementation of Linux shell based on the *fork-exec-wait* concept.
+Only for 32-bit Linux systems.

 Made for educational purposes.